taustation-fan/userscripts/README.md

 the "Attack" button(s) will be modified to show a taunt instead of entering combat.
 The safeguard applies to campaign combat, enter the sewers, look for trouble, and PvP.

+## Automated Popup Dismisser

+`automated_popup_dismisser.user.js` just dismisses any pop-up screen in the game within 500 milliseconds after opening.
+This has been tested with stopping/starting career, starting/finishing repair and personal ship travel popups; if there is a popup that is not closed automatically by this script, please let Dotsent know.
+Also, this script is the simplest possible, thus it just repeats the search for a dimissal button every 500ms, which is likely processor-inefficient and might slow the browser down on some devices.